caiks/TBOT03/README.md

 ```
 model077_2  induce summary  slice: 1706675  diagonal: 29.3814       fud cardinality: 3925   model cardinality: 67049        fuds per threshold: 0.993641
 ```
 *Model* 76 has an active *size* of 90,178.
 The *level* two active has a *fuds* per threshold per *size* of 0.944265, which is lower than similar *models* in `TBOT02`. *Model* 77 has an active *size* of 395,073.
 Its *level* two active has a *fuds* per threshold per *size* of 0.993641, which is higher than that of *model* 76 but still lower than similar *models* in `TBOT02`.

 The lower *model* measures might be due to the fact that a bug in `TBOT02` meant that it used a `WMAX` of 9 instead of 18 for the *level* two active, inadvertently improving the *likelihood*.

 More likely, it is due to the time it spends oscillating in corners.
-If we analyse the *substrate* we can see that the actual distribution of the actor actions suggests that it travels forward far less than it should -
+If we analyse the *substrate* we can see that the actual distribution of the actor actions suggests that it travels forward far less often than it should -
 ```
 cd ~/TBOT03_ws
 ./main substrate_analyse model076_2